Learn how to effect academic and social successes for this dynamic age group.

 Schedule a campus visit

 Get your application started today!

 Lesley offers some of its programs in an off-campus cohort model, where students go through the program together in an intensive weekend format (one weekend a month).
-Middle School and High School cohorts are planned to begin in Spring 2015 in Mansfield, MA.
+Middle School and High School cohorts are planned to begin in Summer 2015 in Mansfield, MA.
 For more information, contact Debbie Mosher.
 Read more about off-campus programs.